Would You Like to Work for Wow?

 Q: What does the job entail?

 A: Students follow our online, 10-step process for writing application essays.
-Coaches meet with them by video conference to brainstorm ideas for about an hour early in the process, then communicate primarily by email or text, with occasional phone calls as needed.
-Our approach is both high touch and hands-off.
-Coaches manage schedules, review student work and suggest writing exercises to help students with their essays.
-We provide our coaches with resources to guide students, but they should already know how to teach writing, and should be prepared to suggest or modify writing exercises according to student needs.
+Coaches meet with them by video conference to brainstorm ideas for an hour early in the process, then communicate primarily by email, with occasional texts or phone calls if required.
+Coaches manage schedules, review student work and offer writing exercises to help students with their essays.

 Q: How many hours does the job require?